FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 Now the question is, how can the <i>App</i> access the store after the move?
 And more broadly, when a component is composed of many smaller components, there must be a way for all of the components to access the store.

 <!-- Tapoja välittää redux-store sovelluksen komponenteille on useita, tutustutaan ensin ehä uusimpaan ja helpoimpaan tapaan [react-redux](https://react-redux.js.org/)-kirjaston tarjoamaan [hooks](https://react-redux.js.org/api/hooks)-rajapintaan. -->
-There are multiple ways to share the redux-store with components.
-First we will look into the newest, and possibly the easiest way using the [hooks](https://react-redux.js.org/api/hooks)-api of the [react-redux](https://react-redux.js.org/) library.
+There are multiple ways to share the redux store with components.
+First we will look into the newest, and possibly the easiest way using the [hooks](https://react-redux.js.org/api/hooks) api of the [react redux](https://react-redux.js.org/) library.

 <!-- Asennetaan react-redux -->